spcs/synaps/doc/source/artifacts/operatormanual.rst

 3. Restart synaps-storm(synaps00) topology

-copy synaps-storm build to nimbus server and restart the topology and then, reload the metrics.
+Copy synaps-storm build to nimbus server and restart the topology and then, reload the metrics.

 Storm kill command takes about 30 seconds.
-Because it stops receiving message from the queue and consume all remaining messages within the 30 seconds.
+Because it stops receiving message from the queue and consume all remaining messages in the queue within the time period.

-While the downtime of storm topology, all message are queued and can be processed when the storm topology is restarted.
+While the downtime of storm topology, all requests are queued and can be processed when the storm topology is restarted.

 .. code-block:: bash